3dasd/3dasd.github.io/content/docs/tutorials/electronics.md

 # Electronics

-This page walks you through obtaining and putting together all the electronics components required for building a 3dasd scanner.
+This page walks you through obtaining and putting together all the electronic components required for building a 3dasd scanner.

 ## Ordering everything